THE SHOW = WORKMANSHIP AND COLLECTIBILITY CLASSES ONLY!

 San Martin CA 95046-9527

-Divisions and Judges:
+Divisions & Judges:

 COLLECTIBILITY DIVISIONS:

-OF Plastic Collectibilty - Breyer/Other: TBA
+OF Plastic Collectibilty - Stone -

-OF Plastic Collectibility - Stone: TBA
+OF Plastic Mini Scale Collectibility -

-Vintage Custom Collectibility: TBA
+Vintage Custom Collectibility -

 WORKMANSHIP DIVISIONS:

-Artist Resin Workmanship: TBA
+Artist Resin Workmanship -

 Show Schedule: